-Children with a wide range of Emotional and Behavioural needs, who have had interrupted education or struggled with the management of their own anger and self-regulation to be particularly suited to Hillcrest Ash House.
+Children with a wide range of Emotional and Behavioural needs, who have had interrupted education or struggled with the management of their own anger and self-regulation are particularly suited to Hillcrest Ash House.

 Our therapeutic model recognises that all the people we support are individual and our provision is tailored to meet their needs and wishes from the point of admission and throughout their journey with us.

 Clinical support is led by the Head of Clinical Services and is delivered by a core team of clinicians to include Clinical Psychologists, Forensic Psychologists, Psychotherapists, Occupational Therapists and Speech & Language Therapists.

 Each service’s designated team will reflect the needs of the children and young people that live and learn within the schools and or homes, however additional support can also be accessed from other specialists within the wider Clinical Team.
 This enables us to be responsive to any newly identified, time limited or changing needs of an individual throughout their placement with us.

 Offering highly specialised assessment, consultation, reflective practice supervision and bespoke training, the Clinical Team work directly with education and care staff teams to develop a shared understanding of the children, the resources and the practices needed.
 This ensures that we deliver the highest quality provision which maximises each person’s quality of life and personal achievements.